HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 Due to these attacks, Edge retired their XSS Filter, Chrome deprecated their XSS Auditor and Firefox never implemented support for the feature.
 We still see widespread use of the header at approximately 15% of all sites, despite it being largely useless now.

 ### Report-To
-The [Reporting API](https://www.w3.org/TR/reporting/) was introduced to allow site operators to gather various pieces of [telemetry from the browser](https://scotthelme.co.uk/introducing-the-reporting-api-nel-other-major-changes-to-report-uri/).
+The <a hreflang="en" href="https://www.w3.org/TR/reporting/">Reporting API</a> was introduced to allow site operators to gather various pieces of <a hreflang="en" href="https://scotthelme.co.uk/introducing-the-reporting-api-nel-other-major-changes-to-report-uri/">telemetry from the browser</a>.
 Many errors or problems on a site can result in a poor experience for the user yet a site operator can only find out if the user contacts them.
 The Reporting API provides a mechanism for a browser to automatically report these problems without any user interaction or interruption.
 The Reporting API is configured by delivering the `Report-To` header.

-By specifying the header, which contains a location where the telemetry should be sent, a browser will automatically begin sending the data and you can use a 3rd party service like [Report URI](https://report-uri.com/) to collect the reports or collect them yourself.
+By specifying the header, which contains a location where the telemetry should be sent, a browser will automatically begin sending the data and you can use a 3rd party service like <a hreflang="en" href="https://report-uri.com/">Report URI</a> to collect the reports or collect them yourself.
 Given the ease of deployment and configuration, we can see that only a small fraction of desktop (1.70%) and mobile (1.57%) sites currently enable this feature.
-To see the kind of telemetry you can collect, refer to the [Reporting API specification](https://www.w3.org/TR/reporting/).
+To see the kind of telemetry you can collect, refer to the <a hreflang="en" href="https://www.w3.org/TR/reporting/">Reporting API specification</a>.

 ### Network Error Logging
-[Network Error Logging (NEL)](https://www.w3.org/TR/network-error-logging/) provides detailed information about various failures in the browser that can result in a site being inoperative.
+<a hreflang="en" href="https://www.w3.org/TR/network-error-logging/">Network Error Logging (NEL)</a> provides detailed information about various failures in the browser that can result in a site being inoperative.
 Whereas the `Report-To` is used to report problems with a page that is loaded, the `NEL` header allows sites to inform the browser to cache this policy and then to report future connection problems when they happen via the endpoint configured in the `Reporting-To` header above.
 NEL can therefore be seen as an extension of the Reporting API.

 Of course, with NEL depending on the Reporting API, we shouldn't see the usage of NEL exceed that of the Reporting API, so we see similarly low numbers here too at 1.70% for desktop requests and 1.57% for mobile.
 The fact these numbers are identical suggest they are being deployed together.

-NEL provides incredibly valuable information and you can read more about the type of information in the [Network Error Logging specification](https://w3c.github.io/network-error-logging/#predefined-network-error-types).
+NEL provides incredibly valuable information and you can read more about the type of information in the <a hreflang="en" href="https://w3c.github.io/network-error-logging/#predefined-network-error-types">Network Error Logging specification</a>.

 ### Clear Site Data
 With the increasing ability to store data locally on a user's device, via cookies, caches and local storage to name but a few, site operators needed a reliable way to manage this data.
-The Clear Site Data header provides a means to ensure that all data of a particular type is removed from the device, though it is [not yet supported in all browsers](https://caniuse.com/#feat=mdn-http_headers_clear-site-data).
+The Clear Site Data header provides a means to ensure that all data of a particular type is removed from the device, though it is <a hreflang="en" href="https://caniuse.com/#feat=mdn-http_headers_clear-site-data">not yet supported in all browsers</a>.

 Given the nature of the header, it is unsurprising to see almost no usage reported - just 9 desktop requests and 7 mobile requests.
 With our data only looking at the homepage of a site, we're unlikely to see the most common use of the header which would be on a logout endpoint.
 Upon logging out of a site, the site operator would return the Clear Site Data header and the browser would remove all data of the indicated types.
 This is unlikely to take place on the homepage of a site.